Tranter (revolver): Kynoch Gun Works

 Kynoch renamed the factory "The Kynoch Gun Works" in 1885 and changed the address on its packaging from Birmingham to the more posh Aston.
 The factory's manager, Henry Schlund, held a patent in his own name for a revolver that was similar to the double-action six-cylinder Tranter revolver.
 The revolver had a one-piece curved wooden grip, a shrouded hammer, a top-break cylinder with star-ejector, and a double trigger.
 (The first trigger, lying below the trigger guard and pulled with the middle finger, cocked the hammer and advanced the cylinder while the second trigger, which lay inside the trigger guard and was pulled by the index finger, tripped the sear).
 Schlund patented and produced an improved version in 1886 that had the cocking trigger inside the trigger guard.

 The Kynoch Model 1 was a large-framed revolver with a 6-inch barrel that came in .430 Tranter Short Centrefire, .450 Adams, .455/.476 Enfield Mk II, and .476 Enfield Mk II.
 It was designed for sale to Army officers.
 Some came with a detachable steel wire stock to convert it into a pistol carbine.
 The Kynoch Model 2 was a medium-framed revolver with a 5-inch barrel that came in .320 Tranter Centrefire Revolver, .360 Tranter Centrefire Revolver, .380 Tranter Centrefire Revolver, and .400 Tranter Centrefire.
 It was designed as a self-defense pistol.
 The Kynoch Model 3 was a small-framed revolver with a 3-inch barrel that came in .297/300 Tranter Centrefire and .300 Tranter Centrefire.
 It was designed as a "Saloon" pistol for indoors target practice or a "Rook and Rabbit" pistol for hunting vermin or small game.

 The boardmembers of Kynoch's company rebelled at his lack of focus and Kynoch was removed as chairman in 1888.
 The Gun Works was then sold to Schlund, who renamed the company Aston Arms Co.
 Ltd. and the brand name to the Schlund Revolver.
 The factory closed down in 1891.
 Only 600 Kynock revolvers of all versions and models were ever made.

 Notable users

-Famous users of Tranter revolvers included Allan Pinkerton, founder of the Pinkerton Detective Agency, the North-West Mounted Police, the Confederate General James Ewell Brown Stuart, African adventurers such as Paul Du Chaillu and Henry Morton Stanley, and Ben Hall and the Australian brushrangers, and Arthur Conan Doyle's Sherlock Holmes.
-It is also known that Dr Richard Jordan Gatling, inventor of the Gatling Gun owned an 80-bore (.38-calibre) First Model Tranter Pocket Revolver with a 4.29-inch [109mm] barrel retailed by Cogswell London in 1857.
+Famous users of Tranter revolvers included Allan Pinkerton, founder of the infamous Pinkertons in North America; the North-West Mounted Police of Canada; the Confederate General J. E. B. Stuart' European adventurers in colonial Africa, such as Paul Du Chaillu and Henry Morton Stanley; Ben Hall of Colony of New South Wales and other outlaw bushrangers of colonial Australia; and Arthur Conan Doyle's Sherlock Holmes.
+Richard Jordan Gatling, inventor of the gatling gun, owned an 80-bore (.38-calibre) First Model Tranter Pocket Revolver with a 4.29-inch [109mm] barrel, which was retailed by the gunmakers Cogswell London (now Cogswell and Harrison) in 1857.